dennismunene-24d/Midterm_Project/notebook/README.md

 📈 Model Performance
 The Decision Tree Regressor model demonstrates:

-High predictive accuracy with near-perfect R² scores
+High predictive accuracy with near-perfect R² scores.

-Fast training time compared to ensemble methods
+Fast training time compared to computationally complex ensemble methods.

-Interpretable results for healthcare stakeholders
+Interpretable results for healthcare stakeholders, facilitating trust and understanding.

+---
+Would you like me to elaborate on any section of this `README.md` or perhaps help you write the content for the `predict.py` Flask service?